dedovicnermin/leaderboardstreams/README.md

 # Running
 1. `$ confluent local services start`
 2. navigate to **scripts** directory and run `$ ./create-topics.sh`
-3. then run `$ ./produce-tables-datagen-scores.sh`
+3. run the streams application
-4. finally, run the streams application
+4. then run `$ ./produce-tables-datagen-scores.sh`

 ## Features
 - automatic generation of mock data for score-events, compatible with data to be found in player's `KTable<Long,Player>` and product's `GlobalKTable<Long, Product>`